-Once you’ve created a business account, whether you started over or switched over, you need to set up the information strategically.
+Once you’ve created a business account, whether you started from scratch or switched over, you need to set up the information strategically.

-- Choose your username and make it exactly the same as (or as close as possible to) your other social media usernames.
+- Choose your username and make it exactly the same as (or as close as possible to) your other social media usernames/handles.

 - Give your business page a good (and accurate) title and description.

-- Upload a professional photo of you (which I highly recommend), or your logo if you refuse to use a photo of yourself.
+- Upload a professional photo of you (which I highly recommend), or your logo if you refuse to use a photo of yourself (yep, I'm talking to you, introverts!).
 The reason I prefer you use a professional photo instead of a logo, is because it humanizes you and your brand.
 It also makes you more relatable because your audience can see the real person who runs the account.

 3 | Enable Rich Pins